How to use personalization in your campaigns

 How do I create text components with mailworx?

-Navigate to the menu point Campaigns / Text components and click on the button "Add"
+Navigate to the menu point Subscribers / Text components and click on the button "Create new text component"

 Choose a unique name for the text component and add a short text, that describes how the text component is used.
 Now add and edit the text component and a new workspace area appears, where you can configure your text component.

 How do I use conditions for text components?

 Text components are similar to the IF-THEN-ELSE function in Excel.
 The big advantage is, that you need no complicated formula.
 The visual user interface facilitates the combination of multiple conditions.

 To make it a bit clearer we want to distinguish between groups of conditions and criteria from now on.
 When we talk about criteria we mean all conditions within a group of conditions.